 When can reflux become a problem?

-Reflux may not necessarily be something to worry about. problems in a small number of infants including:
+Reflux may not necessarily be something to worry about.
+However, reflux can cause problems in a small number of infants including:

 - Poor weight gain or failure to thrive